 Students may apply for the ECCM program as early as their senior year in high school.
 Only five freshmen may enter this prestigious program each year.

-To be eligible for the ECCM program, students must meet the application requirements and apply for the TU Presidential Scholarship (see eligibility requirements below).
+To be eligible for the ECCM program, students must meet the application requirements below.
 Finalists for the ECCM program will be interviewed by representatives from both TU and OU.

 ECCM students may select any major at TU but must receive a minor in one of the following areas considered essential to community medicine: anthropology, sociology, health informatics, biomedical engineering or law, policy and society.